Gandy–Gamna nodules

-Gandy–Gamna nodules or Gandy-Gamna bodies, sometimes known as Gamna-Gandy bodies or Gamna-Gandy nodules, are small yellow-brown, brown, or rust-colored foci found in the spleen in patients with splenomegaly due to portal hypertension, as well as sickle cell disease.
-They consist of fibrous tissue with haemosiderin and calcium deposits, and probably form due to scarring at sites of small perivascular haemorrhages.
-They are visible on MRI scanning due to the presence of haemosiderin.
+Gandy–Gamna nodules or Gandy-Gamna bodies, also known as Gamna-Gandy bodies, Gamna-Gandy nodules or siderotic nodules, are small yellow-brown, brown, or rust-coloured foci found in the spleen in people with splenomegaly due to portal hypertension, as well as in sickle cell disease.
+They consist of fibrous tissue with haemosiderin and calcium deposits, and form by scarring at the sites of small perivascular haemorrhages.
+They are most clearly shown on MRI, on which the haemosiderin they contain produces a marked loss of signal.